johnkola/swagger-to-nextjs/README.md

 - Theme switcher component
 - System preference detection
 - Persistent theme selection

+### 🧪 Template Testing
+- Validates all templates before generation
+- Ensures code quality
+- Catches errors early
+- Can be disabled with `--no-test-templates`

 ### 🛠️ Customizable Templates
 - Override any template with your own